how to track migraine triggers

 Try the app

-Start with one calm daily check-in.
+Create a free account for one calm daily check-in.

 MigraineGuard is for education and personal tracking.
 It is not medical advice, diagnosis, treatment, or a substitute for care from a licensed clinician.